Diamond Cascade: Aimlessly Wandering In The Dark

 “Tautly told, this gripping adventure tells how following one act of outrageous boldness a young cutpurse becomes apprentice to the city’s thief taker, a man driven by a powerful need to settle an old score …” www.lovereading.co.uk

-A curiousity emerges from these reviews, particularly the one from the Booksmugglers: Is the thief-taker more interesting than his apprentice?
+Is the thief-taker more interesting than his apprentice?
 And how much, I wonder, does that depend on who you are?
 Or how young you are?
 See, the thing is, unless you are in your teens, the main character, he’s not meant for you.
-LEC book reviews tries to consier the novel from both an adult and a YA perspective:
+LEC book reviews tries to consider the novel from both an adult and a YA perspective:

 “With writing, plot and characters on par or above any other YA fantasy I’ve encountered, The Thief-Taker’s Apprentice is an exciting start to a new series.
 This book deserves to find its way onto many, many bookshelves, be that of younger or older readers.